 Consider your target market, and what they are struggling with right now, and come up with a title that let’s people instantly know how it can benefit them.

 5. Visually Appealing – Once you have your content written, you need to make it look professional.
 Ensure that the design matches your branding and colors.
 It should be easy to read, with images added if and where appropriate.
-You can get stock photos on free photo websites like pexels.com or pixabay.com or use a subscription stock photo site like bigstockphoto.com for starters.
+You can get stock photos on free photo websites like pexels.com or pixabay.com and you can even design your PDF using Canva.com.

 If you don’t have the time or desire to do the design work, you can easily and inexpensively outsource this project.
 Popular resources for graphic design are http://www.fiverr.com and http://www.upwork.com.
 Be sure to check previous work samples of anyone you are considering hiring to ensure the quality of their work meets your standards.
 You will also want to be sure to clearly communicate your deadlines with the contractor and give them examples of what you want (including color scheme, fonts, etc.)